askmike/gekko/docs/strategies/example_strategies.md

 Very similar to MACD but also a little different, read more [here](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:price_oscillators_ppo).

-You can configure these parameters in config/strategies/PPO.toml:
+You can configure the following parameters:

     # EMA weight (α)
     # the higher the weight, the more smooth (and delayed) the line